How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Discussion

 To promote advancements in the intersection of law and \ac{XAI}, technical and legal experts should actively exchange information.
-It is crucial to bridge the gap between the two fields, as their current understanding of \ac{XAI} differs significantly.
 While legal experts often emphasize the need for transparency to ensure safe AI usage and address liability issues, the current technical possibilities do not fully support such a broad statement.
-Additionally, the terminology used in both fields may not align, leading to communication challenges \cite{Schneeberger2023}.
-While the collaboration and integration of both fields are important, it is worth noting that the law cannot fully dictate the use of technology.
+Thus, the law must be informed about the strengths and weaknesses of different \ac{XAI} methods in order to be able to adapt its requirements if necessary.
+Since technological development does not halt, a continuous dialogue between law and XAI research is required.
+This dialogue could also address communication challenges resulting from the different terminology used in both fields \cite{Schneeberger2023}.
+While the collaboration and integration of both fields are important, it is worth noting that the law cannot fully prescribe the use of technology.
 In the case of \ac{XAI}, other disciplines such as social sciences (examining the effectiveness of explanations) and user interface design (determining how explanations should be presented for desired effects) can contribute to filling gaps in legal requirements.
-As the law provides minimum requirements, insights from these fields become more crucial for properties not touched by legal requirements (such as Compositionality and others) and when surpassing these minimum standards.
+As the law only provides minimum requirements, insights from these fields become more crucial for properties not touched by legal requirements (such as Compositionality and others) and when surpassing these minimum standards.